Advanced-Research-Centre/YAQQ/README.md

 8. Allow biases resource score, i.e. each gate in set can have a different cost (e.g. runtime on a QC)
 9. Use U3 to produce points for benchmarking
 10. Tuning hyperparameters of cost function.
-11. Different optimizers.
+11. (done) Different optimizers.
 12. Investigate function evaluations of optimizers.
 13. Solovay Kiteav decomposition of higher number of qubits (>1).
-14. Lekhar porjay chole eseche (Write paper).
+14. Write paper.
+15. Plot fidelity/depth difference with colour on Bloch sphere like VQCP L/T topology.
+16. Map projections

 ### Contributing:
 Feel free to report issues during build or execution.
 We also welcome suggestions to improve the performance of this application.